daigotanaka/daigotanaka.github.io/how-to-get-out-of-an-impossible-situation.md

 not have surprised that he would have chosen to keep the train on time instead of helping me.
 I actually would not have been surprised if he had yelled me for causing trouble.
 Yes, they yell sometimes.
 But I pushed my luck and this time it worked.
-A desperate does not always work, but you can never escape from an impossible unless you try just one more time.
+A desperate attempt does not always work, but you can never escape from an impossible unless you try just one more time.